Research

 George Otieno, MD, MSc

-Director of Clinical Education & Training
+Director of Education & Clinical Training

 Dr. George Otieno is a consultant physician–cardiologist and academic clinician who contributes to Amyloidosis Africa as Clinical Education & Training Advisor, supporting initiatives that strengthen clinician awareness, professional education, and capacity building in cardiovascular care across the continent.